 Watering and Feeding

-Always water around the plant.
+Always water around the Cyclamen plant.
 Don’t water the crown of the plant.
 An overly damp crown can cause the plant to rot or become diseased.

-Continue watering until the plant begins to fade.
+Continue watering until the Cyclamen plant begins to fade.
 This marks the beginning of its dormant period.
 Cease watering when the plant starts to fade.
 Allow the soil and plant to dry out for two or three months.

 Fertilize no more than once a month.
 Apply the fertilizer at half its recommended strength.
-Over fertilization can lead to cyclamen plants struggling to re-bloom.
+Over fertilization can lead to cyclamen struggling to re-bloom.
 While organic fertilizers are reliable you can also make your own plant feed.
 These are just as effective as commercial products and come with the bonus of allowing you to know exactly what you are putting in your soil.

 Temperature and Humidity